filipezabala/voice/README.md

 General tools for voice analysis.
 The `voice` package is being developed to be an easy-to-use set of tools to deal with audio analysis in R.
 It is based on [`wrassp`](https://cran.r-project.org/package=wrassp), [`tuneR`](https://cran.r-project.org/package=tuneR), [`seewave`](https://cran.r-project.org/package=seewave), [`gm`](https://cran.r-project.org/package=gm), as well as [Parselmouth](https://github.com/YannickJadoul/Parselmouth) - a Python library for the [Praat](https://www.fon.hum.uva.nl/praat/) software - and [pyannote-audio](https://github.com/pyannote/pyannote-audio) - an open-source toolkit written in Python for speaker diarization based on [PyTorch](https://github.com/pytorch/pytorch) machine learning framework.

-A vignette may be found at http://filipezabala.com/voicegnette/.
+More details may be found at https://cran.r-project.org/package=voice.

 ## Ubuntu Installation
 The following steps were used to configure [github.com/filipezabala/voice](https://github.com/filipezabala/voice) on [Ubuntu 20.04 LTS (Focal Fossa)](https://releases.ubuntu.com/20.04/).
 Note the software versions during installation, inconsistency reporting is welcome.